Skip to main content

 Automatic historical scan

-By default, GitGuardian performs a historical scan for each new GitHub repository added to your perimeter.
+By default, GitGuardian performs a historical scan for each newly created Github repository added to your perimeter.

 You can deactivate this behavior in your GitHub settings if you are a Manager of the workspace.